GuruCharan94/gurucharan94.github.io/_posts/2020-06-15-newsletter-issue-01.md

 - Newsletter
 tags:
 - Newsletter
-excerpt: "In this issue of The Compiled Bytes, we take a look at .NET 5.0 preview 5, The CNCF Technology Radar, Async / Await Best Practices and other interesting things in the cloud native world"
+excerpt: "In this issue of The Bytes' Watch, we take a look at .NET 5.0 preview 5, The CNCF Technology Radar, Async / Await Best Practices and other interesting things in the cloud native world"
 ---

-The [Compiled Bytes](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things**.
+The [Bytes' Watch](https://www.gurucharan.in/newsletter/) is a newsletter that I publish twice a month with the **latest on Azure, .NET, DevOps, Container Technologies and other interesting things**.

-In this issue of The Compiled Bytes, we take a look at .NET 5.0 preview 5, The CNCF Technology Radar, Async / Await Best Practices and other interesting things in the cloud native world
+In this issue of The Bytes' Watch, we take a look at .NET 5.0 preview 5, The CNCF Technology Radar, Async / Await Best Practices and other interesting things in the cloud native world

 ### [Introducing the CNCF Technology Radar](https://www.cncf.io/blog/2020/06/12/introducing-the-cncf-technology-radar/)